vorSherer/code-201-prework/prework/README.md

 # Computer Setup Guide

-The following guides will walk you through isntalling the essentials (and a few extras) on your computer.
+The following guides will walk you through installing the essentials (and a few extras) on your computer.

 Proceed with focus, and mind the details!